-Our final show for 2018 – one of Jenny’s favorite bands and the both of us had not seen them live before.
+Our final show for 2018 – one of Jenny’s favorite bands and both of us had not seen them live before.
 I am glad we got that rectified!

 But before the fun we had to master several obstacles – the first being an abundance of cars blocking A66 on their way to the Main-Taunus-Zentrum mall for Black Friday1.
 The delay was tolerable, though, and the rest of the journey uneventful.

 When we arrived at Schlachthof we encountered the next unpleasant surprise – there was only a minimum of security, hence people were queuing all the way to the main train station in Wiesbaden2.
 And it was cold.

 So we sat down at 60/40 pub for a cold beer in a comfy and warm surrounding, while the others continued to trickle down the few lanes into the venue.

-Eventually we got inside at a quarter past eight and the support, Firkin from Hungary had started their set already.
-We found them quite entertaining and got ourselves a good position on the left of the stage, close to the beer booth and the toilet/warderobe/exit area.
+Eventually, we got inside at a quarter past eight, and the support, Firkin from Hungary had started their set already.
+We found them quite entertaining and got ourselves a good position on the left of the stage, close to the beer booth and the toilet/wardrobe/exit area.

 Saltatio Mortis started as a medieval rock band, but have IMHO arrived at a state of punk/stadium rock with medieval elements and since those are made up mainly by the bagpipes, I more than once had the feeling of a Dropkick Murphy’s show with German lyrics :-D

-The majority of the songs are really energetic and jumping/clapping/singalong is the standard – not only for the die hard fans (of which there were many).
-Also there is much more politics on the latest album Brot und Spiele.
-I was happy to discover my judgement being confirmed by the drummer in one of the videos they made to explain the songs on the album in detail.
+The majority of the songs are really energetic and jumping/clapping/singalong is the standard – not only for the die-hard fans (of which there were many).
+Also, there is much more politics on the latest album Brot und Spiele.
+I was happy to discover my judgment being confirmed by the drummer in one of the videos they made to explain the songs on the album in detail.